zach/letsjam/README.md

 	# This solution uses the 'letsjam' gem from https://github.com/zach/letsjam
 	class A
-	  def input(lines)
+	  def read(lines)
-	    lines[1..-1] # simple input: each line is its own test case as a string end
+	    lines.drop(1) # simple input: each line after the first is a test case as a string end

 	  def run(data)